 “No addiction to it has been produced in over 4000 cases during the past 35 years during which I and others have been using it for compulsive alcohol and drug takers and cases of mental disturbance.”

 Dent was also fascinated to know from AMA just what the “lethal dose” of oral Apo’ could possibly be?
 He had been trying to find out for years (ha,ha!) and had never been able to discover what it was (HA,HA!).
 He once had a female patient who honestly wanted to kill herself with Apo’ and Dent had “obliged” with 500 pills but alas, to no avail.
 (LOL!)
-Of course, as any increase in oral Apo’ will eventually remove itself due to its emetic property you have to say of the two doctors Dent probably knew more about what he was talking about though it is equally clear that this American was not going to take kindly to being ridiculed by yet another of Dent’s anecdotes and its undercurrent of sarcasm.
+Of course, as any increase in oral Apo’ will eventually remove itself due to its emetic property you have to say of the two doctors Dent probably knew more about what he was talking about though it is equally clear that this American was not going to take kindly to another of Dent’s anecdotes laden with ridicule.